msnrn23/finance-dashboard/README.md

-git init && git add .  ------> **This is for add/delete any files from client directory to Git respositary ** git commit -m "Finance dashboard" git branch -M main ------> **This is for main branch git remote add origin https://github.com/YOUR_USERNAME/finance-dashboard.git git push -u origin main ------> **This is for add/delete any files from client directory to Git respositary **
+git init && git add .  ------> **This is for add/delete any files from client directory to Git respositary ** git commit -m "Finance dashboard" git branch -M main ------> ****This is for code to push in main branch.
+Mandatory step for UAT and Prod Environment ** git remote add origin https://github.com/YOUR_USERNAME/finance-dashboard.git git push -u origin main ------> **This is for add/delete any files from client directory to Git respositary **